By JULIE LEIBACH

 The team — which also includes researchers from East Carolina University, Old Dominion University and Virginia Tech University — tested the five-hour protocol during workshops in Charleston, S.C., and Morehead City, N.C., and has plans to create a guide for its use in other areas.
 For more information, contact Jessica Whitehead at firstname.lastname@example.org.

-This article was published in the Summer 2018 issue of Coastwatch.
+This article was first published in the Summer 2018 issue of Coastwatch.